 Las Vegas, Nevada, United States

 Heather Wilde is CTO of ROCeteer and is also known as the Unicorn Whisperer because of her special focus on entrepreneurs.
 She is a professional growth expert, executive coach, best-selling author, and speaker.
-One of the founding team of Evernote, and co-founder of TWIP, she has won multiple awards for her writing, technology, coaching and mentorship.
+One of the founding team of Evernote, and co-founder of TWIP, she has won multiple awards for her writing, technology, coaching, and mentorship, including the 2020 International Impact Award for her latest book, "Birth of a Unicorn".

 Wilde's popular Inc and Forbes columns span social media, entrepreneurialism, startups, leadership, fundraising, and diversity issues.
 She lives in Las Vegas.